-Identification of Unemployment Insurance (UI) Eligibility Issues to ensure full payment of unemployment compensation at the due date".
+Identification of Unemployment Insurance (UI) Eligibility Issues

+Under the grant requirements for the Reemployment Services and Eligibility Assessment Program (RESEA), a complete review of UI eligibility is performed under the Eligibility Review Program (ERP).
+Section 303(a)(1) of the Social Security Act (SSA) requires "management methods ...as it is determined by the US Secretary of Labor as reasonable to ensure full payment of unemployment compensation at the due date".
 This means the implementation of procedures and policies for UI eligibility information by ES and/or WIOA staff in order to quickly identify UI eligibility issues and the correspondent referral to UI staff for proper adjudication under state UI law.
 To ensure that ES meets the needs of UI, policies and procedures are in place to define and timely provide the required information relating to the requirements regarding participation or availability of a claimant.